grow/grow/content/docs/git-usage.md

 - `hotfix/<name>` – For hotfixes made to the production site.
 Hotfixes branch from master, and must merge back into both master and dev.
 - `translation/<name>` – Strictly for translation work.
 Just like hotfixes, translations branch from master, and must merge back into both master and dev.

-The "build" branch contains __generated files__, not pod files:

-- `build` – When commits are made to the master branch, Grow can build a static version of the site using the state from master, and commit it to the "build" branch.
-Build branches should only be generated using the "grow build" command, and should never be edited manually.

 This branching model is based on [@nvie's Git branchind model](http://nvie.com/posts/a-successful-git-branching-model/).

-## Launches and tags

-When the state of the build branch is ready to become a real launch, both the build branch, and the master branch used to *make* the build branch, are tagged with the same version number.

-In the below example, the branches are tagged for the 12th launch.
-The `<name>` component is optional, and can be used to help you identify the launch.

-- `launch-12-build-<name>`
-- `launch-12-master-<name>`

-Therefore, the tagged build branch should represent **exactly** what's on the production server, and the tagged master branch represents **exactly** what was used to make the build branch.

-Thanks to master branches, build branches, and tags, you'll be able to precisely know the state of your site (and your launch history) at any time.